-Specialisation: Evolutionary economics, development, industry
+Specialisation: Evolutionary economics, development, industry, price theory

 Professor Harry Bloch is a John Curtin Distinguished Emeritus Professor, Curtin Business School, Curtin University.
 Professor Bloch specialises in evolutionary economics, productivity analysis, international terms of trade and industrial economics.
 He is currently developing an evolutionary theory of the firm and is engaged in empirical research on the drivers of long-run economic development.